casper-network/docs/source/docs/casper/design/execution-semantics.md

 The proposed block is propagated to all other nodes.

 ### Consensus Reached
-Once the other validators reach consensus that the proposed block is valid, all deploys in the block are executed and it becomes the final block, added to the chain.
+Once the other validators reach consensus that the proposed block is valid, all deploys in the block are executed, and this block becomes the final block added to the chain.

 ### Deploy Executed